Last Updated on September 23, 2021 by

 Always wash the sunscreen smell out of your clothes or family members immediately after removing the garments.
 Of course, your first move can be to shower but ensure you get back to freshen your smelly clothes.

-The worst-case scenario is throwing sweaty, sunscreen-smelly/soaked garments into your hamper and wait for laundry day to wash them.
+The worst-case scenario is throwing sweaty, sunscreen-smelly/soaked garments into your hamper and waiting for laundry day to wash them.
 It will be much harder to remove the smell plus stains if the sunscreen dries into your clothes.

 However, if you can’t wash your clothes immediately, pre-treating them helps.
 Also, rinse the swimsuit with greasy SPF spots with cold running water before washing them.
 For other clothes, use good laundry detergent or a stain stick to pre-treat.